browserless/browserless/README.md

 **Browserless solves this** by handling browsers as a managed service — locally or in our cloud — so you can focus on automation, not infrastructure.
 We've taken care of the hard parts: system packages, font libraries, security patches, scaling strategies, and CVEs.

 You still own your script.
 You still control your code.
-We just make sure Chrome runs smoothly, every time.
+We just make sure the Browser runs smoothly, every time.

 ## 📜 Licensing